hackathonismb/Design-elements-of-Antibodies-nanobodies-in-targeting-Antigens/README.md

-RBD Explorer - # Design-elements-of-Antibodies-nanobodies-in-targeting-Antigens  - Think of cool name Team members name: Elzbieta Gralinska, Sachendra Kumar, Giovanni Madeo, Luis Jaimes Santiago, Sheela Vemu, Sandra Porter and Todd Smith
+RBD Explorer  - Think of cool name
+Team members name: Elzbieta Gralinska, Sachendra Kumar, Giovanni Madeo, Luis Jaimes Santiago, Sheela Vemu, Sandra Porter and Todd Smith
 Reference of literature:  IEDB, NCBI, NextStrain, CovabDAB, RCSB What is the problem we are trying to solve?
 Comparing the structures of antibodies and nanobodies relative to each other in a 3D and 2D visualization platform with respect to SARS-CoV2 spike glycoprotein will allow us to understand the details of the intermolecular interactions.